vahidmohammadisan/events-nft/README.md

 Clean Architecture

-Eventf is built using a clean architecture approach, ensuring separation of concerns, maintainability, and scalability of the codebase.
+Evenft is built using a clean architecture approach, ensuring separation of concerns, maintainability, and scalability of the codebase.
 The architecture includes distinct layers such as:

     Presentation Layer: Handles user interfaces and interactions.
     Domain Layer: Contains business logic and use cases.